The Elusive Unicorn Marketer Explained

 A unicorn is not built on qualities alone.
 Their type of marketing magic only happens due to the skills they acquire throughout their career.

 Problem-solving is just what a unicorn demand generation marketer does.
-To solve challenges and find solutions, they need a keen understanding of analytics.
+They need a keen understanding of analytics to solve challenges and find solutions.

-One place their analytical skills will come in handy is Google, where they can track and report on marketing metrics.
+One place their analytical skills be handy is Google, where they can track and report on marketing metrics.
 So being able to look at B2B data and understand it is a key skill for a unicorn marketer.

-We all know SEO offers fantastic advantages, so a major skill that should be part of a unicorn's repertoire is SEO.
-This will ensure your company builds up a reputation, gains traffic and quickly gathers performance insights.
+We all know SEO offers fantastic advantages, so a significant skill that should be part of a unicorn's repertoire is SEO.
+This will ensure your company builds a reputation, gains traffic and quickly gathers performance insights.

 A unicorn marketer can use content to create a deeper connection with their audience.
-From curating, researching, visualising, measuring, promoting, publishing and optimising, they really have mastered it all.
+From curating, researching, visualising, measuring, promoting, publishing and optimising, they've mastered it all.

 But, to achieve the amazing results we expect from a unicorn, they always, always have the audience in mind.

-The unicorn marketer is well versed in social media, mobile and eCommerce.
-Not only do they understand each platform, their specific algorithms and the buyer journey of each, but they know how to implement, manage and optimise any performance-related marketing that might be needed as well.
+The unicorn marketer is well-versed in social media, mobile and eCommerce.
+Not only do they understand each platform, their specific algorithms and the buyer journey of each, but they also know how to implement, manage and optimise any performance-related marketing that might be needed.

-There you have it, all the skills and qualities that make up a unicorn marketer - an extraordinary kind of person who throws passion, excitement and talent into everything they do.
+There you have it, all the skills and qualities that make up a unicorn marketer - an extraordinary person who throws passion, excitement and talent into everything they do.

 “A unicorn marketer has to have a good mix of hard and soft skills.
-Primarily, they need to cover paid, SEO, mobile, analytics, email and dabble in design.
+They need to cover paid, SEO, mobile, analytics, email and dabble in design.
 They need to be both creative and focused on hard data.”

-“At the same time, they need exceptional soft skills, primarily communication skills and empathy.
-When you have all that in one person, you’ve struck gold and make sure to make them stay in your company at all costs!”
+“At the same time, they need exceptional soft skills, good communication and empathy.
+When you have all that in one person, you’ve struck gold!"

 What do you think?

-Do you have what it takes to be a unicorn demand gen marketer?
+Do you have what it takes to be a unicorn marketer?

-Hey, if you don’t have a unicorn demand gen marketer in your midst, it’s not the end of the world…
+If you don’t have a unicorn marketer in your midst, it’s not the end of the world…

 With Cognism, you can make marketing magic happen with our globally compliant marketing data.